andyfmiller/google-incremental-auth-sample/README.md

 # Google Incremental Authorization Samples
-Three samples ASP.NET Core 2.1 web apps to demonstrate incremental authorization.
+These sample ASP.NET Core 2.1 web apps demonstrate incremental authorization to Google services.
 Google [recommends](https://developers.google.com/identity/sign-in/web/incremental-auth) requesting scopes only as needed, especially if the consent screen with all scopes is overwhelming.
 This is often the case with educational apps which require consent from students.